ocaml/opam/doc/pages/Manual.md

   should not be needed anymore in most cases (and may even be harmful if files from different packages overlap, which remove scripts generally don't handle).
   Use it for special actions, like reverting updates to files, or stopping
-  daemons: removing what was just added is alredy taken care of.
+  daemons: removing what was just added is already taken care of.

     The commands are run from the root of a fresh copy of the package source, unless the [`light-uninstall`](#opamflag-light-uninstall) package flag is